-When a product authorisation for a plant protection product has expired, the product may no longer be sold, stored or used.
-The Swedish Chemicals Agency decides if there shall be a phasing-out period, i.e. a grace period.
+When an authorisation for a plant protection product has expired, the product can be sold, stored or used in accordance with general grace periods.
+The general periods apply if the Swedish Chemicals Agency has not made a specific decision about grace periods.

 You can also find the time-limits for the phasing-out periods in our Pesticides Register.